lmas/thesis/thesis.typ

 By using autonomous sensors with higher processing capabilities, the industry will be able to reduce their dependency on human operators and thus reduce problems caused by the human factor, for example.
+// Missing subject?
+Hard to fix passive voice
+And with the availability of wireless sensors, monitoring can be done more easily for inaccessible locations such as remote or hazardous areas.
-Another benefit can be realised in the maintenance of increasingly complex systems, as more precise detection can send alerts sooner for any failing components and thus reduce costly maintenance downtime during production.
+The maintenance of the increasingly complex systems can also benefit as more precise detection can send alerts sooner for any failing components and thus reduce costly maintenance downtime during production.
-And with wireless sensors, monitoring is made possible for inaccessible locations such as remote or hazardous areas.

 // - Challenges with sensor networks and noisy data
 // search: costs required to operate larger sensor networks???